heteronymousgit/-empty/README.md

 Place update_letsencryptcert.sh in /opt/local/etc/letsencrypt/renewal-hooks/post
 and of course make sure the script is executable.

-(Nothing that MacPorts using /opt/local as the base default location for binaries it installs).
+(Noting that MacPorts using /opt/local as the base default location for binaries it installs).